logicalclocks/hops-examples/README.md

 You can find the latest Hopsworks documentation on the [project's webpage](https://hopsworks.readthedocs.io/en/latest/), including Hopsworks user and developer guides as well as a list of versions for all supported services.
 This README file is meant to provide basic instructions and codebase on how to build and run the examples.

+# Website Generation (Hugo)

+Install dependencies first:

+    pip3 install jupyter
+    pip3 install nbconvert

+Generate the webpages and run the webserver:

+    export LC_CTYPE=en_US.UTF-8
+    python3 make.py
+    ./bin/hugo server

+When you add a new notebook, add it under the "notebooks" directory.
+If you want to add a new category for notebooks, put your notebook in a new directory, then edit this file to add your category:

+    themes/berbera/layouts/index.html

 # Building the examples

 ```